Beijing LGBT center closed as crackdown intensifies in China - ExBulletin

 Beijing LGBT center closed as crackdown intensifies in China

-Taipei, Taiwan– An advocacy group that also served as a safe space for the LGBTQ community in Beijing has become the latest organization to shut down under a crackdown by Chinese leader Xi Jinping’s government.
+TAIPEI, Taiwan (AP) An advocacy group that also served as a safe space for the LGBTQ community in Beijing has become the latest organization to shut down amid a crackdown by Chinese leader Xi Jinping’s government.

 We announce with great regret, due to forces beyond our control, that the LGBT center in Beijing will cease to operate today, read a notice posted on the center’s official WeChat account on Monday evening.